Construction Loans

 Book a Free Consultation

-5. Valuation Process: The loan amount is typically based on the estimated value of the property upon completion or the total of land price plus construction costs, whichever is lower.
-This forward-looking valuation process is unique to construction loans.
+• Valuation Process: Lenders normally calculate the loan value based on either the expected property value at completion or the land cost plus building cost, whichever is lower.
+This preconception process of valuation is unique to construction loans.

 Understanding what costs are included in the building contract and what might be additional expenses is crucial: